 (A) A completed Sewage Pumping Equipment Description/Inspection form documenting inspection by an agent of all pumping equipment to be used for work under the license; and

-(B) Upon request by the department, summary origin-destination pumping information for pumping services.
+(B) Upon request by DEQ, summary origin-destination pumping information for pumping services.

 (6) Transfer or amendment of license.
-The department may amend or transfer a valid sewage disposal service license to reflect changes in business name, ownership, or entity (e.g., from individual to partnership or corporation).
-Persons applying for a license transfer or amendment must submit the following to the department:
+DEQ may amend or transfer a valid sewage disposal service license to reflect changes in business name, ownership, or entity (e.g., from individual to partnership or corporation).
+Persons applying for a license transfer or amendment must submit the following to DEQ:

-(a) A complete application to transfer or amend the license with the applicable license fee in OAR 340-071-0140;
+(a) A complete application to transfer or amend the license with the applicable license fee in OAR 340-071-0140(6);